 A child is entitled to a full-time place in the September following their fourth birthday.
 Parents can defer entry to the school and/or send their child part time until later in the school year but not beyond the point at which they reach compulsory school age, nor beyond the beginning of the summer term of the academic year for which the original application was accepted.
+This only relates to deferred entry, not part time attendance.

-Should parents wish to consider deferring entry, they should approach the school and a meeting will be arranged at which options can be discussed.
+Should parents wish to consider deferring entry, they should approach the school, and a meeting will be arranged at which options can be discussed.